2 6 In Simplest Form

 What is a Fraction?

 A fraction represents a part of a whole.
 It is written in the form of a/b, where 'a' is the numerator (the top number representing the number of parts you have) and 'b' is the denominator (the bottom number representing the total number of equal parts the whole is divided into).
-For example, in the fraction 2/6, 2 is the numerator and 6 is the denominator.
+Still, for example, in the fraction 2/6, 2 is the numerator and 6 is the denominator.
 This means we have 2 parts out of a possible 6 equal parts.

 Simplifying Fractions: The Concept of the Greatest Common Divisor (GCD)